rezarahimian/docs/multiple_withdrawal.rst

 #.
 Transferring 0 values by ``transferFrom`` method MUST be treated as normal transfers and fire the ``Transfer`` event.
 #.
 Introducing new methods violates ERC20 specifications and it should be avoided for having compatible token with already deployed smart contracts.
 #.
 Spender will be allowed to withdraw from approver account multiple times, up to the allowed amount.
 #.
 Transferring initial allowed tokens is considered as legitimate transfer.
+It could happen right after approval or before changing it.
 #.
-Race condition MUST not happen in any cases for preventing multiple withdrawal from approver token pool.
+Race condition MUST not happen in any cases for preventing multiple withdrawal from approver account.

 Comparing suggested solutions shows that they cannot satisfy at least one of the above constraints: